rafaeljesus/newww/README.md

 newww
 =====

 We're using [Hapi](https://github.com/spumko/hapi) as a framework for the next iteration of the npm website.
 We wrote all about why we chose Hapi in [a blog post](http://blog.npmjs.org/post/88024339405/nearing-practical-maintainability).
+If you'd like to contribute to this project and/or get an understanding of what the goals and roadmap of the project are, check out the [CONTRIBUTING.md](https://github.com/npm/newww/blob/master/CONTRIBUTING.md) file.

 ## General Layout